Find food that fits your pet’s needs

-- The depth of the water depends on the size of your dog, but don’t make it too deep as this could cause them to panic.
-The noise of the tap running may also scare them so pre-fill the bath before you put your dog in.
+- The depth of the water depends on the size of your dog, but don’t make it too deep as this could lead to panic.
+The noise of the tap running may also scare your dog, so pre-fill the bath before you put your dog in.

-- Pick up your dog and place them in the bath.
-They will probably try to get out again straight away but persevere.
+- Place your dog in the bath.
+They will probably try to get straight out again but persevere.

 - Use a plastic cup or jug to pour water over your dog.
 (You can use a shower attachment if your dog isn’t alarmed.)
 They may try and shake off the water (covering you too).

-- Rub the pet shampoo onto your hands or dissolve it in a little warm water and pour over your dog.
-Then, using your hands, gently massage the shampoo into your dog’s coat – make sure you are getting through to the skin.
-Try and avoid getting any shampoo into their eyes or ears.
+- Rub pet shampoo onto your hands or dissolve it in a little warm water and pour over your dog.
+Then, using your hands, gently massage the shampoo into your dog’s coat, making sure you’re getting through to the skin.
+Try to avoid getting any shampoo into their eyes or ears.

 - Rinse with warm water.
-Ensure your dog’s coat is completely free of shampoo as it could cause dry skin.
+Ensure your dog’s coat is completely free of shampoo or they could develop dry skin.

-- Lift them out of the bath – be careful not to let either of you slip – and let your dog shake some water off.
-Then rub dry with a nice warm towel (or use a hair dryer if they are not alarmed by the noise).
+- Lift your dog out of the bath – be careful not to let either of you slip – and let them shake off some water.
+Then rub the dog dry with a nice warm towel (or use a hair dryer if they’re not alarmed by the noise).

-- Give your dog a treat for being good, then a final brush.
+- Give your dog a treat for being good, then give them a final brush.